 When you walk into a traditional brick and mortar store, products are displayed and strategically placed in order to catch the consumer’s eye.
 Retailers use various merchandising techniques to entice consumers to make a purchase in store.

 Online merchandising is not much different than traditional merchandising – as you can use many of the same tactics on your ecommerce store.
 Below are our favorite techniques that can greatly enhance the UX on your ecommerce site.

-A) Redirects – Provide Other Calls of Action
+(1) Redirects – Provide Other Calls to Action

 Watchit.com uses this technique when consumers search for “Rolex” watches, as they don’t carry this brand.
 The consumer gets redirected to the “Tissot” brand page, as it is a similar product to Rolex.

 Also take this opportunity to create redirect rules for popular “non-product” queries (i.e. contact information, locations, return policy, size chart, etc.).
 Even though this may not lead to a direct conversion, it will provide a better user experience for returning (or future) shoppers.
 This will help prevent your site visitors leaving to go search on a competitor’s site.

 Not every person visiting your site uses the same language – especially if you sell internationally.
 By properly configuring synonyms into your site search, you’ll not only be able to quickly drive revenue, but you’ll also be able to ensure that your customers can always find exactly what they’re searching for, regardless of what they search.

 Through advanced search tools, retailers have the ability to set up “synonym redirects”, which will automatically direct customers to products they typed into the search bar, regardless of the product name.